-For more than a decade, my work has focused on digital media.
-As the editor-in-chief of AS/COA Online, the website of the Americas Society and Council of the Americas, I direct the editorial team and oversee online operations that encompass social media, livestreaming, podcasting, and video production.
+For more than a decade, I’ve focused on digital media.
+As the editor-in-chief of AS/COA Online, the website of the Americas Society and Council of the Americas, I direct the editorial team and oversee online operations that encompass social media, livestreaming, and video production.
 During my tenure, I've managed two relaunches of as-coa.org; in 2007, I oversaw its move from a site built using software discontinued four years earlier to a custom-built platform and, in 2012, I managed a strategic redesign on Drupal that earned sponsorship for AS/COA's webcasting.

 Prior to joining AS/COA in 2007, I covered Asia as website staff writer for the Council on Foreign Relations.
 While there, I managed production of an interactive guide to the North Korean nuclear crisis that helped CFR.org’s Crisis Guide series win a 2007 Knight-Batten Award for Innovations in Journalism.

 Outside of work and parenting, I enjoy photography.
 ReVista: Harvard Review of Latin America, The New York Times and NYTimes.com, and Letras Libres are among the publications and companies that have published or featured my photos.